 Students work together to produce their very own zine.
 Check out Issue 1, Paradox here.

 Earn College Credit

 Complete an internship with Lucky Jefferson and earn experience that can be applied to your capstone, externship, or service-learning.

 Create illustrations and content on a variety of subjects and themes.

-Work On Real Issues
+Work On Real Publications

 We invite interns to work closely with us on print issues and digital content.